-Since becoming the first Arab school to gain full membership status in the global Round Square organization in 2010, King’s has held three annual regional conferences.
+Since becoming the first Arab school to gain full membership status in the global Round Square organization in 2010, King’s has been an active member, coordinating multiple regional service projects and conferences, participating in various international events and activities, as well as receiving and sending students on exchange, in addition to many other collaborations with local, regional and international schools. .
 In October 2014, King’s hosted the Round Square International Conference, in which hundreds of students and educators from schools across the globe participated.

 Round Square schools collaborate on a holistic approach to learning that is built around six IDEALS: Internationalism, Democracy, Environmentalism, Adventure, Leadership and Service.